Exploring the chemistry, applications, and environmental impact of chemical foaming agents.

 Cost Reduction

 Foaming plastics reduce their weight, reduce transportation costs, and reduce production costs.
-The more foaming agents are used, the less plastic is used to form parts and products.
+The more chemical foaming agents are used, the less plastic is used to form parts and products.
 The result is more material for making more parts or reducing the cost of producing each component.

 Shape Management and Molding